Each year, UBC's nominates up to 5 students to participate in this program. The location and topic changes each year.

 Apply online through the Go Global Gateway.

 Go to “search experiences” from the top menu, search “APRU,” then press “apply search.”
-Scroll down to the APRU Undergraduate Leaders Program and select apply for “Summer."
+Scroll down to the APRU Undergraduate Leaders Program and select "Term" and “Summer."

 Go Global will ask you to provide written statements on: